o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 **`--secondAssetListFile`**

-The files to use as the second set of inputs for comparisons which require a second input file.
-This arugment isn't used for the `FilePattern` or `IntersectionCount` comparison types.
+The files to use as the second set of inputs for comparisons that require a second input file.
+This argument isn't used for the `FilePattern` or `IntersectionCount` comparison types.

 * *Type:* Multi-value argument.
 The number of parameters for the `--secondAssetListFile` argument must match the number of non-`FilePattern` arguments to the `--comparisonType` argument.
 * *Required:* No